American airborne landings in Normandy: D-Day results

 The pathfinders of the 82nd Airborne Division had similar results.
 The first serial, bound for DZ O near Sainte-Mère-Église, flew too far north but corrected its error and dropped near its DZ.
 It made the most effective use of the Eureka beacons and holophane marking lights of any pathfinder team.
 The planes bound for DZ N south of Sainte-Mère-Église flew their mission accurately and visually identified the zone but still dropped the teams a mile southeast.
 They landed among troop areas of the German 91st Division and were unable to reach the DZ.
 The teams assigned to mark DZ T northwest of Sainte-Mère-Église were the only ones dropped with accuracy, and while they deployed both Eureka and BUPS, they were unable to show lights because of the close proximity of German troops.
 Altogether, four of the six drops zones could not display marking lights.

 The pathfinder teams assigned to Drop Zones C (101st) and N (82nd) each carried two BUPS beacons.
 The units for DZ N were intended to guide in the parachute resupply drop scheduled for late on D-Day, but the pair of DZ C were to provide a central orientation point for all the SCR-717 radars to get bearings.
 However the units were damaged in the drop and provided no assistance.

+Captain Frank Lillyman, 502nd PIR, 101st Division Pathfinder Officer wrote in his July 1 report a summary of team leaders; "On DZ A: Lights and Eureka established and in operation on scheduled time at a point approximately one mile north of intended DZ.
+On DZ C: One coded light and Eureka established and in operation on scheduled time at a point approximately 1/4 mile southeast of DZ.
+On DZ D: No lights or Eureka established on DZ.
+Eureka established on line of flight and one and one quarter miles west of DZ.
+On DZ E: Eureka established at designated point and lights set up at both designated points on scheduled time." additionally on DZ A, "At approximately 0025 seven lights and three Eurekas had been assembled with Lt.
+McCarter, Lt.
+Smith, and 14 enlisted men."